SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	Normally, only the first alternative is calculated (see the documentation for reduction rules below for more information on that).
 If you need to follow all paths of the reduction, you can use the following action syntax.

 	Syntax / Example: (ProveAll: preparePitstop(?Lap))

+  - Execute

+    Syntax / Example: (Execute: "C:\Users\Cheater\Documents\Scripts\StartMyGripCheat.cmd", "/Grip", "Max", "/TyreWear", "0")

+	Executes the executable or script, which is identified with the first argument.
+Additional arguments will be passed to the executable enclosed by paranthesis and seperated by spaces.
+The default implementation supports the typical executable files, like EXE, CMD or BAT files, which can be run by Windows.

   - Set